Average weekly wages in New Zealand

 How to find the data

 Data is displayed at URL provided.
 All variables were selected to create this dataset.

 Import & extraction details

 From the dataset Household Labour Force Survey: Earnings from wages and salaries and self-employment, by sex, age group and ethnic group June 2022, this data was extracted:

 - Column: 7

 August 03, 2022

 About this dataset

-This dataset in particular refers to the hourly and weekly income of individuals who are employed and are receiving income from wages and salaries.
+This dataset in particular refers to the hourly and weekly income of individuals who are employed and are receiving income from wages and salaries, or self-employment.